-Wasco County 4-H reaches nearly 1000 youth a year with a variety of learning experiences including club programming, day events, after-school and in-school programming.
+Wasco County 4-H reaches over 1300 youth a year with a variety of learning experiences including club programming, day events, after-school and in-school programming.
 Topic focuses of these experiences vary with youth interest and include animal science (horse, dog, livestock and small animals), family and consumer science (foods & nutrition, clothing & textiles, home décor) , the arts (expressive, performing, fiber, and industrial arts), computer science (robotics, coding, virtual reality) and community engagement.

 Use the menu to further explore 4-H opportunities and contact us for more information.